LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 used, simulating a separation of 90° azimuth between target and masker streams.

 ### Procedure
+\label{sec-meth-proc}

+All procedures were performed in a sound-treated booth; illumination was provided only by the LCD monitor that presented instructions and fixation points.
+Auditory stimuli were delivered via a TDT RP2 real-time processor (Tucker Davis Technologies, Alachula, FL) to Etymotic ER-2 insert earphones at a level of 65 dB SPL.
+A white-noise masker with π-interaural-phase was played continuously during experimental blocks at a level of 45 dB SPL, yielding a stimulus-to-noise ratio of 20 dB.
+The additional noise was included to provide masking of environmental sounds (e.g., friction between subject clothing and earphone tubes) and to provide consistency with follow-up neuroimaging experiments (required due to the acoustic conditions in the neuroimaging suite).

+Pupil size was measured continuously during each block of trials at a 1000 Hz sampling frequency using an EyeLink1000 infra-red eye tracker (SR Research, Kanata, ON).
+Participants’ heads were stabilized by a chin rest and forehead bar, fixing their eyes at a distance of 50 cm from the EyeLink camera.
+Target detection accuracy and response time were also recorded for comparison with pupillometry data and the results of past studies.

 Participants were instructed to fixate on a white dot centered on a black screen and maintain this gaze throughout test blocks.
 Each trial began with a